datapfranc/datapfranc.github.io-src/content/BRD_preslayer.md

 ### Redshift

-Redshift is "bla bla bla".

-TODO: put the image Redshift under images/blog.

-Redshift's features such as Distribution type, Column-oriented storage and compression scheme all play an important role.
-I've gathered more details on a separate [post](http://martin.ouellet.blogspot.ch/rrrr)) for those interested.
+Redshift is a Massively parallel processing (MPP) Cloud-based database suited for BI and analytics needs running on top of commodity hardware based architectures available from AWS.
+Among its important features, we can name its Columnar storage, high compression data, running of query optimizer compiled code.
+More info available [here](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) and I've also gathered more details on a separate [post](http://martin-ouellet.blogspot.co.at/2016/07/redshift-cloud-based-data-warehousing.html) covering some aspects having influence on data modeling.

 ### Physical Data model

-Our integration layer was highly normalized for greater flexibility, and this will penalize Redshift data access performance critical to our Presentation layer.
-So one change is to denormalize tables such as merging descriptive tables (ex. user_..) and association ones (ex. review_similarto, work_title, ..) into their parent entity.
+BRD integration layer is highly normalized for flexibility, but this can penalize Redshift data access performance so important to Presentation layer.
+So a first change is to denormalize tables such as merging descriptive tables (ex. user_..) and association ones (ex. review_similarto, work_title, ..) into their parent entity.
 Also, Redshift support of [data type](http://amazon.com/rdsdatatype) is more limited than Postgres, so for example all `UUID` and `TEXT` type will need to be changed.
 Note that UUID are useful for data integration load as jobs can be parallelized with no dependency on surrogate keys lookup based on natural key, but much less useful to our Presentation layer.

 The `TEXT` type are converted to `VARCHAR` using data input to determine its size, while `UUID` are replaced by `BIGINT`.
 For each table, we must also determine its Distribution type (using some assumption on expected frequent query join) and its Sort key, as well as the compression scheme of all attributes.